NAFTA's effect on United States employment: Job loss

 Opponents also argue that the ability for firms to increase capital mobility and flexibility has undermined the bargaining power of U.S. workers.
 In addition to enjoying lower tariffs for shipping goods from Mexico to the United States, multinational corporations also benefited from NAFTA's unprecedented section giving multinational corporations the right to sue governments for infringement of "investment rights".
 According to the Economic Policy Institute, these investor protections facilitated the movement of manufacturing plants to Mexico.
 Fifteen percent of employers in manufacturing, communication, and wholesale/distribution shut down or relocated plants due to union organizing drives since NAFTA's implementation.
+According to the Orange County Labor Federation, NAFTA has caused over 4.5 million jobs to be lost since the agreements adoption.